nginxinc/nginx-azure-workshops/labs/lab0/readme.md

 ![N4A Workshop](media/n4a-workshop-diagram-r7.png)

-In order to build this environment, your computer hardware, software, and applications must be properly installed and fuctional.
+In order to build this environment, your computer hardware, software, and applications must be properly installed and functional.
 This is the list of Prerequisite needed to successfully complete this Workshop as a Student.

 >It is `highly recommended` for Students attending this Workshop to be proficient with NGINX and Azure and have some experience with Kubernetes and Docker administration, networking tools, and Load Balancing concepts.
 An `Azure Subscription` and Admin level access to Azure Portal is required.
-Previous experience with VisualStudio Code and Redis Tools is also recommended.
+Previous experience with Visual Studio Code and Redis Tools is also recommended.

 <br/>

 ## Prerequisites

-In this Lab0, the requirements for both the Student and the Azure environment will be described.  *It is imperative that you have the appropriate computer, tools, and Azure access to successfully complete the Workshop.*
+In this Lab0, the requirements for both the Student and the Azure environment will be described.

+> **IMPORTANT!** It is imperative that you have the appropriate computer, tools, and Azure Subscription privileges to successfully complete the Workshop.

 </br>